 Families often forge special bonds with neonatal intensive care nurses, many of whom become extended family for new parents whose fragile premature infants can sometimes spend months in the hospital before going home.

-For Tom and Aileen Avigliano of Holyoke, that nurse was Stacey Thomas, RN, who became their daughter Harriett’s primary nurse in the Davis Neonatal Intensive Care Unit (NICU) at Baystate Children’s Hospital, where she was responsible for helping direct the young neonates care from day one through her discharge home.
+For Tom and Aileen Avigliano of Holyoke, that nurse was Stacey Thomas, RN, who became their daughter Harriett’s primary nurse in the Davis Neonatal Intensive Care Unit (NICU) at Baystate Children’s Hospital.
+Thomas is responsible for helping organize care for babies in the NICU from their first day to the day they are discharged home.

-Thomas said she has stayed in touch with a couple families over the years, but became very close to Tom and Aileen during their NICU ordeal.
+Thomas says she has stayed in touch with a couple families over the years, but became very close to Tom and Aileen during their NICU ordeal.

 “I was visiting them shortly after Harriett was discharged from the hospital.
-We were just hanging out together, having fun talking, and I was enjoying my visit with Harriett, when Aileen and Tom said they wanted to ask me something.
-When they asked me to be Harriett’s godmother I was floored.
+We were just hanging out together, having fun talking.
+I was enjoying my visit with Harriett, when Aileen and Tom said they wanted to ask me something.
+When they asked me to be Harriett’s godmother, I was floored.
 I had never been asked to be a godmother and I started to cry.
-I told them I would be honored,” Thomas said.
+I told them I would be honored,” Thomas says.

-It all began for baby Harriett, now one year old, on Feb.
-29, 2016, when she was born at just 25 weeks weighing a little over one pound and spending the first three months of her life in the NICU before going home on May 18.
+It all began for baby Harriett when she was born at just 25 weeks.
+She weighed a little over 1 pound and spent the first three months of her life in the NICU.

-“It was a surprise to find out that I had HELLP, and the only sign was swelling in my legs, which developed a week before having Scarlett.
-Tests showed that everything, otherwise, was fine and I delivered Scarlett at full term,” she said.
+“It was a surprise to find out that I had HELLP, and the only sign was swelling in my legs, which developed a week before I had Scarlett.
+Tests showed that everything, otherwise, was fine and I delivered Scarlett at full term,” she explains.

 But that would not be the case during Aileen’s pregnancy with Harriett.

-“I began to have pain on my side and back and was feeling sick to my stomach.
-I called my ob/gyn, who thought it might be the flu since there was so much around at the time.
-However, he recommended going to the Women’s Evaluation and Treatment Unit at Baystate Medical Center as a precaution,” Aileen said.
+For Aileen, her concerns were much more than swollen legs in her second pregnancy.
+“I began to have pain on my side and back, and was feeling sick to my stomach.
+I called my ob/gyn who thought it might be the flu.
+However, he recommended going to the Women’s Evaluation and Treatment Unit (WETU) at Baystate Medical Center as a precaution.”

-WETU nurses and nurse midwives evaluate how far along a woman is when she arrives there, and also specialize in obstetrical and gynecological urgent care.
+WETU nurses and nurse midwives specialize in obstetrical and gynecological urgent care.

 “They did some blood tests and saw that my liver enzymes were elevated.
 Knowing my history with HELLP during my first pregnancy, they decided to admit me to the hospital